Dora Carrington: Career and personal life

-In 1926, Ralph Partridge began an affair with Frances Marshall, and left to live with her in London.
+In 1926, Partridge began an affair with Frances Marshall, and left to live with her in London.
 His marriage to Carrington was effectively over, but he continued to visit her most weekends.
-In 1928 Carrington met Bernard Penrose, a friend of Partridge and the younger brother of the artist Roland Penrose, and began an affair with him.
-The affair energized Carrington's artistic creativity, and she also collaborated with Penrose on the making of three films.
-However, Penrose wanted Carrington exclusively for himself, a commitment she refused to make because of her love for Strachey.
-The affair, her last with a man, ended when Carrington became pregnant and had an abortion.
+In 1928 Carrington met Bernard Penrose, a friend of Partridge and the younger brother of the artist Roland Penrose, and they began an affair and also collaborated on the making of three films.
+Penrose wanted Carrington exclusively for himself, but that was a commitment she refused to make because of her love for Strachey.
+The affair ended when Carrington became pregnant and had an abortion.

 During her lifetime, Carrington's work received no critical attention.
-The lack of encouragement may have kept her from displaying her artwork.
-Carrington's work can be described as progressive, because it did not fit into the mainstream of art in England at the time.
-In fact, her work was not considered art at all.
-It featured Victorian-style pictures which were made from coloured tinfoil and paper.
-Carrington included pen sketches in letters to her friends, with the intention of entertaining them.
+Her work can be described as progressive and did not fit into the mainstream of art in England at the time.
+Part of her works included Victorian-style pictures which were made from coloured tinfoil and paper.
+Carrington included pen sketches in letters to her friends.
 She also created woodblock prints, which were highly regarded.
 Her lesser-known work included painted pub signs and murals, ceramics, fireplaces, and tin trunks.

 Carrington was better known for her landscape paintings, which have been linked to surrealism.
 Her landscapes blend the facts of visual perception with interior desires and fantasies.
 One work of art, Mountain Ranges from Yegen, Andalusia, 1924, shows the split in perspectives.
 There is an intimate foreground, and there is in the distance a view of the mountains.
 The main focus, on the middle mountains, exhibit the texture of human skin.
 This merges the notion of the personal being made public.

 Relationship with Lytton Strachey

 For many years, Carrington's art was neglected by the public, and her main notoriety was her relationship with Lytton Strachey.
 On the day that she agreed to marry Partridge she wrote to Strachey, who was in Italy, what has been described as "one of the most moving love letters in the English language".
 She wrote, "I cried last night Lytton, whilst he slept by my side sleeping happily—I cried to think of a savage cynical fate which had made it impossible for my love ever to be used by you...".
 Strachey wrote back that "you do know very well that I love you as something more than a friend, you angelic creature, whose goodness to me has made me happy for years, and whose presence in my life has been and always will be, one of the most important things in my life ...".
 On his deathbed Strachey said, "I always wanted to marry Carrington and I never did".
 His biographer calls that sentiment "not true; but he could not have said anything more deeply consoling".
-Upon his death, Strachey left Carrington £10,000 (the equivalent of £240,000 in 1994).
+Upon his death, Strachey left Carrington £10,000 (roughly the equivalent of £576,000 in 2023).